dakom/libhdate-go/README.md

 It's more just a pure C to Go language port than anything else, with a few small tweaks due to the language and idiomatic differences

+Similarly, values in the original libhdate are kept in-tact (i.e. Adar bet is month #14)

 While all the functions from libhdate are there and ported over, they are not exported unless really intended to be used outside the package

 There are a few additions (in [extra.go](libhdate/extra.go)) to make usability clearer and easier

 ## Usage

 In general, use HDateExtended{}, run Calculate() and then grab properties or generated strings from there.
-See [extra.go](libhdate/extra.go) and the bottom half of [julian.go](libhdate/julian.go) for the available properties/methods.
+See [extra.go](libhdate/extra.go) and the bottom half of [julian.go](libhdate/julian.go) for most of the useful exported properties/methods.
 Here's an example:

 ```
 package main